Chapter 2 : Fool in the Rain

-“You really do have a one track mind, Padfoot,” Peter chuckled as he leaned up against the trunk of the large tree.
-Remus sat down as well and took a deep sigh as he looked out at the lake.
+“You really do have a one track mind, Padfoot,” Peter chuckled as he leaned against the trunk of the large tree.
+Remus sat down as well and let out a deep sigh as he looked out at the lake.
 It truly was a beautiful day but deep down inside, he felt something other than joy; he knew this would be the last time he would experience Hogwarts in September as a student and suddenly slipped into a pensive sadness.

 “Right, so let’s go over the people we’ve already invited,” Sirius began, snapping Remus out of his rut.
 “Aeryn and the band.
 I suppose we should invite the rest of the blokes in our year.
 The Gryffindors I mean!
 Don’t give me that look, Prongs, I’m not trying to have Slytherins at your party.”
 James scowled and threw a small tuft of grass at his best friend, who dodged it and continued.
 “I’ll take that as a yes.
 And the girls?
-Sorry, let me be clearer since you don’t seem to trust me.
+Sorry, let me be clarify since you don’t seem to trust me.
 The Gryffindor girls.”

 “Well if Aeryn’s going, you know she’s going to tell the rest of them without meaning to,” Peter sighed.
 “Women.
 They always do things in packs!”